Always Accurate, Affordable and Fast!

-Our PREMIUM RESIDUAL SOLVENT Screening offers a quantitative analysis of 31 solvents commonly used in the extraction of cannabinoids to make concentrated forms of cannabis.
-Our PREMIUM RESIDUAL SOLVENT Screening includes all 24 solvents found in our Standard Residual Solvent Screening plus 7 additional exceptionally popular gas solvents used for extractions such as Methane, Ethane, Propane, Isobutane, N-Butane, Isopentane and Hexanes .
+Our Residual Solvent Testing offers a quantitative analysis of 10 solvents commonly used in the extraction of cannabinoids to make concentrated forms of cannabis.
+If a cannabis concentrate is not purged properly to eliminate solvents used in the extraction process; the residual solvent can remain in the concentrate when used by patients.
+These residual solvents remaining in the concentrates can be very harmful when inhaled or ingested.
+Residual solvents are typically not acutely toxic but may have a long-term effect on exposed individuals.
+An exposed person may exhibit eye, nose, and throat irritation, nausea, headaches, dizziness, fatigue, allergic skin reaction and at higher levels can cause central nervous depression, respiratory and cardiac arrest.
 Click here for the permissible and restricted solvents in the manufacture of cannabis preparations, (taken from the American Herbal Pharmacopeial).
 We use an established scientific method using a Gas Chromatography Headspace Analyzer with a Flame Ionization Detector (GC/FID) for the separation and quantification of:

 Pesticide Testing (For Pricing Click Here)

-We test for over 200 pesticides commonly used to grow cannabis.
+We test for 52 pesticides commonly used during different states of growing cannabis.
 Our method for determining Pesticide concentration by LC/MS is completely quantitative and involves an extensive sample prep procedure to ensure high sensitivity.
 All samples are run with accompanying standard curves containing known concentrations of pesticide standards as well quality control samples to ensure high accuracy and precision.
 The process begins by drying and pulverizing the plant material into a homogenous powder to ensure all parts of the flower are represented in the analysis.
 The material is then extracted in a special solvent that solubilizes pesticides, and these compounds are then further separated from interfering compounds using additional purification steps.
 We have developed our sample prep process independently in our lab and we do not use any commercially available system to extract pesticide from the flower.

 Terpene Testing (For Pricing Click Here)